In solemn Paris ceremony, Macron leads WW1 Armistice commemorations

 Merkel said in a statement the forum showed that “today there is a will, and I say this on behalf of Germany with full conviction, to do everything to bring a more peaceful order to the world, even though we know we still have much work to do.”

-Trump, who champions a nationalist ‘America first’ policy, will not attend the forum but Putin is expected to.
+Trump, who champions a nationalist ‘America first’ policy, will not attend the forum but Putin is expected to do so.

 Additional reporting by Laurence Frost and Luke Baker in Paris and Joseph Nasr in Berlin; Editing by Laurence Frost